Whenever you establish a business, it receives a type of tax treatment automatically from the IRS.

 Disregarded Entities and California State Taxes

-For all other non-tax purposes, an SMLLC is treated like an LLC.
+For all other non-tax purposes, an SMLLC is treated as an LLC.

 What does this mean?